smart-data-models/dataModel.WaterDistributionManagementEPANET/SimulationScenario/doc/spec.md

   ]
 }
 ```
-#### SimulationScenario NGSI V2 normalized Example
+#### SimulationScenario NGSI-v2 normalized Example
-Here is an example of a SimulationScenario in JSON format as normalized.
-This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
+Here is an example of a SimulationScenario in JSON-LD format as normalized.
+This is compatible with NGSI-v2 when not using options and returns the context data of an individual entity.
 ```json
 {
   "id": "urn:ngsi-ld:SimulationScenario:01",